Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Preliminaries

 \begin{example} Let $\k=\mathbb{F}_p(t_1, \dots, t_n)$.
 This is imperfect as soon as $n \geq 1$ and it has $p$-degree equal to $n$.
 Let $l_1, \dots, l_n \geq 0$ be integers and consider the purely inseparable extension $L=\mathbb{F}_p(t_1^{1/p^{l_1}}, \dots, t_n^{1/p^{l_n}})$ of $\k$.
 In this case,

 \end{example}

 We are used that over perfect fields the singularities properties remain stable after a base field extension.
-This is no longer true over imperfect fields as field extension are no longer necessarily \'etale.
+This is no longer true over imperfect fields as their finite field extension are no longer necessarily \'{e}tale.